What Happens in a Personal Injury Case?

-The defense doctors are paid a lot of money to claim that either You were not injured, or your injuries were not caused by the accident, or you have fully recovered from your injuries.
+The defense doctors are paid a lot of money to claim that either you were not injured, your injuries were not caused by the accident, or you have fully recovered from your injuries.
 Most attorneys will send you to your physical alone.
-However, we will be there with you and we will even bring our own doctor with us.
+However, we will be there with you, and we will even bring our own doctor with us.

 After your physicals, your case may be certified to the court as ready for trial.
-Due to the backlog in the courts, it may take 18 months-3 years on a waiting list to obtain a courtroom for trial, however, a settlement of your case may still be reached at any time during this process.
+Due to the backlog in the courts, it may take 18 months to 3 years on a waiting list to obtain a courtroom for the trial.
+However, a settlement of your case may still be reached at any time during this process.

-If you are 70 years of age, you are entitled to a special preference which puts you at the front of the line of cases waiting to go to trial.
+If you are 70 years of age, you are entitled to a special preference that puts you at the front of the line of cases waiting to go to trial.

 Alternative Dispute Resolution

 Submitting your case to Alternative Dispute Resolution (ADR), such as arbitration or mediation, can resolve your case in 2-3 months after both sides have agreed to use this method to resolve your case.
 Additionally, mediation or arbitration Can cost $1,000-$1,500, while a trial can cost $15,000-$40,000.

 Mediation is a process where we meet with the insurance company meet and a retired Supreme Court judge who will listen to our arguments and then meet with each side separately several times over the course of an hour or two and attempt to negotiate a settlement.
-We cannot force the insurance company to mediate and offers obtained at mediation are not binding unless you accept it.
+We cannot force the insurance company to mediate.
+Offers obtained at mediation are not binding unless you accept the offer.

 Arbitration is similar to mediation but is a more formal process and results in a final and binding decision that you must accept.